The Administrative Appeals Office (AAO) and Practice Manual

 and the CARIBBEAN

-D. VISA AVAILABILITY IN THE COMING MONTHS
+D. ANNUAL REPORT OF IMMIGRANT VISA APPLICANTS IN THE

-F. OBTAINING THE MONTHLY VISA BULLETIN
+E. OBTAINING THE MONTHLY VISA BULLETIN

 To be placed on the Department of State’s E-mail subscription list for the “Visa Bulletin”, please send an E-mail to the following E-mail address: